28 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment EUS-guided radiofrequency ablation for pancreatic cysts?
+What prior data suggests that EUS-guided radiofrequency ablation is safe for pancreatic cystic lesions?

-Is EUS-guided radiofrequency ablation for pancreatic cysts safe?
+What evidence suggests that EUS-guided radiofrequency ablation is effective for pancreatic cysts?

 This trial is for adults over 18 with pancreatic cysts who are high-risk for surgery due to conditions like liver cirrhosis, obesity, heart/lung issues, or by choice.
 They must have a specific type of cyst at least 2cm large and not be candidates for surgical treatment.
 Women must test negative for pregnancy.